-Most smart camera solution on the market today take an inflexible black box solution approach, making it challenging for the OEMs and Tier 1s to address changing market demands and slowing down development.
-Adding external HW using the latest deep learning solutions, is most often chosen, to comply to NCAP requirement, but the system BOM often cannot be reached.
+Most smart camera solutions on the market today take an inflexible black box solution approach, making it challenging for the OEMs and Tier 1s to address changing market demands and slowing down development.
+Adding external hardware using the latest deep learning solutions, is most often chosen, to comply with NCAP requirements, but the system BOM often cannot be reached.

-In emerging country like India or China, the challenge is even larger, with a goal to catch up to the market status seen in Europe and the US.
-The development of new ECUs in China therefore requires a very short time to market, typically 1 to 1,5 years.
+In emerging countries like India or China, the challenge is even larger, with a goal to catch up to the market status seen in Europe and the US.
+The development of new ECUs in China, therefore, requires a very short time to market, typically 1 to 1.5 years.

 EagleCAM Open Platform Turnkey Solutions

 Renesas and LUPA have been working to address the challenges that follow from NCAP 2025.
 With EagleCAM featuring R-Car SoCs, Renesas and LUPA introduce an open turnkey solution that delivers flexible, high-performance, and up-to-date perception stacks while shortening time to market and reducing the bill of materials (BOM) costs.

 With the recent update of the R-Car V3H, the new turnkey solutions further benefit from the improved CNN performance of up to 3.7 TOPS, ASIL-C capability of the real-time domain, camera support of up to 8 Megapixels and support of RGB-IR latest sensors standard.
 EagleCAM features a pre-validated hardware design, shortening the time required to reach mass production.

 Customers can access best-in-class perception stacks that offer shorter turnaround times or stacks based on emerging technologies, allowing them to achieve the best fit for the latest market requirements.

 “One Stop Shop” Enabled by a Combo Chip